 Madness of the mind is a common condition for researchers of mysteries, and a kind of dense human blood calms such disturbances of the mind.

 Despite having first discovered its potential, Willem wasn’t enamored with blood.
 Key to his adage is that blood’s radical effects on being make it something to be feared; his is a mantra of caution.
 He understood the dangers of dabbling with a component so core to the universe and ideally would rather not deal with the stuff at all, based on the Rune Workshop Tool’s Japanese description.
 Even as he was sharing his earlier findings, the provost continued researching on his own.
 The same tools and vessels found in the students’ research labs litter Willem’s private office, the chest containing pearl slugs proving his attempts to culture phantasms.
 Another such lab table can be found up a ladder from the second-floor library, just below a small observatory where the phantasm shell is stored.
-It seems that Willem suspected the arcane beings’ connection to the stars, a suspicion shared with his students going by the armillary spheres found around the Lecture Building.
+It seems that Willem suspected the arcane beings’ connection to the stars, a suspicion shared with his students going by the armillary spheres found around the premises.
 Phantasms were his prime vector for understanding the cosmos.

 The copyist Karel, student of Byrgenwerth, recorded the sounds of the inhuman Higher Ones and called them Karel characters.